Soundarya03/TeamTesseract/README.md

 1. An ML model that can generate sonnets based on some input by the user (henceforth referred to as 'seed text').
 2. A simple, intuitive webpage that serves as an interface between the AI and the user.

+## Tech Stack Used

+1. Flutter for the Web
+2. Flask
+3.
+4.

 ## Installation

 The webpage has been built using Flutter, and so to view it, you need to install it.